 Autism and Social Communication Team (School referral)

-Our school curriculum has PSHE woven throughout many subject areas but we run dedicated lessons using Discovery PSHE.
+Our school curriculum has PSHE woven throughout many subject areas but we run dedicated lessons using Jigsaw.
 Our PE Curriculum (REAL PE) has specific lesson outcomes to promote well-being including improving self-esteem, courage, healthy living, resilience and much more.

 The school has a school council with representatives from each year group – they are able to ensure that the views of children in their class are shared, listened to and ideas taken on board.

 All staff are trained to listen to children, and as part of our safeguarding policy staff are required to pass on any concerns regarding a child’s safety and/or wellbeing to a designated safeguarding lead (DSL).
-These are currently Mrs Tonna (SLT), Mr Mainwaring (SLT), Miss Watkins (SLT), Miss Armand, Mrs Cheal and Mrs Playford.
+These are currently Mrs Tonna (SLT), Mr Mainwaring (SLT), Miss Watkins (SLT), Miss Armand and Mrs Cheal.

-Mrs Playford is our full-time ACE Lead and Miss Polhill, our part-time ACE Tutor, work conjunction with parents/carers, staff and outside agencies, to ensure children’s well-being needs are met and to remove barriers to learning.
+Mrs Cheal is our full-time ACE Lead and a number of Support Staff are trained ACE Tutors, who work conjunction with parents/carers, staff and outside agencies, to ensure children’s well-being needs are met and to remove barriers to learning.